 Come join us for a timeless evening celebrating not only the evolution of makeup and personal care, but also the New York Chapter’s mission to further the education of cosmetic science.
 The event will feature several benefits going to various Universities and research programs that promote the study of personal care science.

-This event will once again be held at Stage48 located in the heart of Hell’s Kitchen.
-This 4-level venue is a converted industrial space that incorporates New York’s old west side feel with modern amenities and state of the art sound and lighting.
+This event will once again be held in NYC, Stage48 in Hell’s Kitchen.
 The venue features a grand ballroom with an extravagant mezzanine, a private lounge level with a performance space and a beautiful rooftop terrace with a gorgeous view of the Manhattan skyline.

 $85.00/ per person (Member/non member)